-This memorandum is an interim report of the present contract.
-It gives an overview of the performance of the Wind and Wave products over a period of about five years, with specific attention to the year 2002 and the first part of 2003.
+This document is the final report of the present contract.
+It gives an overview of the performance of the wind and wave products over a period of about five years, with specific attention to the years 2002 and 2003.
 During this latter period, the ERS-2 Attitude and Orbit Control System (AOCS) operated in zero-gyro mode (ZGM).
 It was introduced in June 2001, and replaced the Extra Back-up Mode (EBM) in which ERS-2 had been operating since an on-board failure on 17 January 2001.
 Since that event, none of the six gyroscopes has been available for the platform's attitude control.
 It had a negative, though acceptable, effect on the quality of the altimeter and SAR data.
-However, it had a decremental effect on retrieved scatterometer winds, since these are very sensitive to the large errors in the yaw angle positioning.
-It resulted in the suspension of dissemination of scatterometer data.
+However, it had a detrimental effect on retrieved scatterometer winds, since these are very sensitive to the large errors in the yaw angle positioning.
+This resulted in the suspension of scatterometer data dissemination.